 This section describes the FEROS subsystems in the order they are encountered along the optical path going from the telescope to the instrument detector.
-It is intended to guide the users in the selection of the optimal instrument configuration for his/her observing program.
 The functionalities of the different subunits are explained and reference is made to their measured performance.